why we do what we do ...

 therefore, our company is based on 3 main ideological pillars:

-Autonomy is freedom.
-We believe that people must be given them time and space to make their own life choices, free from the pressures and fears that modern housing conditions often impose on their citizens.
-As current renting and mortgage systems can pose a heavy burden on people, it is crucial to explore new alternatives that offer a life without debt or any other existential monetary pressure.
+autonomy is freedom. we believe that people must be given them time and space to make their own life choices, free from the pressures and fears that modern housing conditions often impose on their citizens. as current renting and mortgage systems can pose a heavy burden on people, it is crucial to explore new alternatives that offer a life without debt or any other existential monetary pressure.

-The tiny houses and sustainable solutions we provide on this page are aimed at offering everyone a chance to explore their passions, decide about their own fate and literally reclaim the wheel and drive.
+the tiny houses and sustainable solutions we provide on this page are aimed at offering everyone a chance to explore their passions, decide about their own fate and literally reclaim the wheel and drive.

-renewable materials are currently being depleted at an alarming rate.
-However, today we have the knowledge to develop new technologies that can replace traditional production processes.
-What it takes is to raise the collective awareness and create a demand for ecologically valuable products.
-This is why we want to promote the use of sustainably sourced, renewable materials that can be reintegrated into a new lifecycle once they have been used, thereby creating a cradle-to-cradle system with less waste and better resource management.
+renewable materials are currently being depleted at an alarming rate. however, today we have the knowledge to develop new technologies that can replace traditional production processes. what it takes is to raise the collective awareness and create a demand for ecologically valuable products. this is why we want to promote the use of sustainably sourced, renewable materials that can be reintegrated into a new lifecycle once they have been used, thereby creating a cradle-to-cradle system with less waste and better resource management.

-For our houses, we therefore aim to only use building materials that fulfil these criteria:
+for our houses, we therefore aim to only use building materials that fulfil these criteria:

-- Either biodegradable or recyclable
+- either biodegradable or recyclable

 - 100% transparent ingredients and composition

-- No toxins or harmful chemicals
+- as few toxins or harmful chemicals as possible

-- As local as possible for smallest CO2 emissions
+- as local as possible for smallest CO2 emissions

-Our vision is to consciously coexist with things in life, rather than simply own or control them.
-In the indigenous language of the Trio tribe from Suriname, no equivalent of the English verb ‘to own’ can be found, because the concept of simply controlling something without having a personal connection to it does not exist.
-Therefore, a Trio would not ‘own’ a house, but rather ‘be with it’.
-In a very similar fashion, we promote the learning, understanding and appreciation of our environment, as an alternative to following hierarchical and often destructive ownership structures.
+our vision is to consciously coexist with things in life, rather than simply own or control them.
+In the indigenous language of the Trio tribe from Suriname, no equivalent of the English verb ‘to own’ can be found, because the concept of simply controlling something without having a personal connection to it does not exist. therefore, a Trio would not ‘own’ a house, but rather ‘be with it’. in a very similar fashion, we promote the learning, understanding and appreciation of our environment, as an alternative to following hierarchical and often destructive ownership structures.

-Therefore, we encourage sharing and exchanging, rather than exclusivity and separation.
-Furthermore, we strongly believe the less we own, the more time we have to establish meaningful relationships with the things in our lives.
+therefore, we encourage sharing and exchanging, rather than exclusivity and separation. furthermore, we strongly believe the less we own, the more time we have to establish meaningful relationships with the things in our lives.